MicrosoftDocs/learn/learn-pr/advocates/debug-nodejs/includes/6-use-vs-code-debugger.md

 :::image source="../media/start-debugging.png" alt-text="Screenshot of the Start debugging button in Visual Studio Code.":::

 You should see the program finish quickly.
-That's normal because you haven't added add any breakpoints yet.
+That's normal because you haven't added any breakpoints yet.

 If you don't have the debug console displayed, bring it on by selecting **Ctrl+Shift+Y** (Windows, Linux) or **Cmd+Shift+Y** (Mac).
 You should see this text in the debug console, followed by an exception.